 Researcher on case study.

-- Inmaculada is a researcher and project manager at the University of Coruña with an MSc in Oceanography.
+- Inmaculada is a researcher and project manager at the University of Coruña with an MSc in Oceanography, she is responsible for the financial side of the case study.

 - Her research interests include crustaceans of commercial interest, fisheries’ resources assessment and marine protected areas.